MonikerSec/Musketeer-Terminal-2.0/README.md

 ***and Drew Boggs***

 ### This application was developed for use on Android smartphones ONLY.
 You can not run the application on Windows, Linux, iOS, etc.
-### The FBLA mobile application development guidelines state that the application must only be designed for a singular platform.
+### The FBLA mobile application development guidelines state that the application does not have to be universal and the developer can choose to use a singular platform (in our case Android).

 ### Features:
 - Info about upcoming events in relation to GCHS